Home » NDA 2025: Physical Fitness Guidelines and Standards

 • Disorders of sexual differentiation.

-• Any other condition will be considered on merits of each case by the Gynaecologist.
+• Any other condition will be considered on the merits of each case by the Gynaecologist.

-9. Following conditions will be declared as FIT:-
+5. The following conditions will be declared as fit: –

 • Unilocular clear ovarian cyst up to six cm.

-10. Medical fitness after laparoscopic surgery or laparotomy.
+6. Medical fitness after laparoscopic surgery or laparotomy.
 Candidates reporting after undergoing cystectomy or myomectomy will be accepted as fit if she is asymptomatic, ultrasound pelvis is normal, histopathology of tissues removed is benign and per operative findings are not suggestive of endometriosis.
 Fitness will be considered twelve weeks after laparoscopic surgery and when the wound has healed fully.
-Candidate will be considered FIT after laparotomy one year after the surgical procedure.
+The candidate will be considered FIT after laparotomy one year after the surgical procedure.

 NDA Exam Essentials